Every business wants to generate leads. But lead generation is hard. And it’s especially hard to do consistently.

 Remember, though: Even the best-laid plans of mice and men can go awry when you have poor execution.
 Pay attention to the details.
 The first impression goes a long way, and if you start out with an off-the-mark pain point, a shoddily designed email, or a landing page that doesn’t work on mobile, you are shooting yourself in the foot.
 This is something to pull the whole team together for.

 - Have you talked to current clients about their pain points and why they work with you?

 Back in the day, marketing was a shot in the dark – you’d send a postcard out and cross your fingers or spend money on radio ads and just hope people were listening.
 Those days are gone.

-Today, everything you do should have a number.
+Today, at our B2B marketing agency everything we do has a number.
 Conversion rates, open rates, time on page, bounce rates – metrics are your friends.
 Use the information that comes in to make your campaign better.